Public Health Assessment & Program Evaluation

 Program evaluation allows the owner, manager or champion of a program, policy, or initiative to assess execution, and determine whether it achieved intended outcomes and overall impact.
 Evaluation is used to:

-• Pull evidence-based best practices and test them in a field environment
+• Implement evidence-based best practices and test them in a real-world environment.